Davnit/ESMapV2/README.md

 # ESMapV2
-This system was designed to monitor police activity through publicly available dispatch logs.
-It takes the location information from these logs and displays it on a map, making relevant calls easier to find.
-It was expanded to include fire department and highway patrol calls.
+This system was designed to monitor police activity and fire rescue calls in Orange County Florida through publicly available dispatch logs.
+It takes the location information from these logs, geocodes it, and displays the locations on a map, making relevant calls easier to find.

-The older implementation of this system can be found live [here](http://davnit.net/esmap).
+A live implementation of this system can be found [here](http://davnit.net/esmap).
-The current dev implementation of the new system can be found [here](http://davnit.net/esmap2).